MarcusAichmayr/elementary_vectors/README.md

 a Sage package to work with elementary vectors, sign vectors and oriented matroids

 This package is still in development.
+Please inform me if something doesn't work as expected.

 ## License